jeremysb1/gopher/README.md

 # Gopher

-I am teaching myself Go by building projects.
+I am building projects with Go.

 In addition to building projects, I am also testing my code as I go along.